Check out introductory videos from over 25 units at WVU below to learn more about their resources to help you succeed.

 The Art Museum of WVU is comprised of two art galleries that present touring exhibitions as well as exhibitions drawn from the University's collection.
 As an academic museum, one of the institution’s primary goals is to engage the University community in meaningful ways.
 The Educational Programs Manager coordinates tours and visits that are custom tailored to your curricular needs.
 Faculty from a wide variety of disciplines (Political Science, Leadership Studies, Anthropology, English, Dance, Theatre, Education, etc.) have utilized the Museum in this way.
 There is also room for deeper, more collaborative engagement with interested faculty and students.
 Virtual tours and guest lectures are also available during the academic year.

-WVU's Campus Read program is overseen by the WVU Humanities Center.
+WVU's Campus Read program is overseen by the WVU Honors College.
 Campus Read aims to create a community of learners by engaging students, faculty, staff and local residents in an academically driven common reading experience.

 Campus Recreation - Student Recreation Center